revoxhere/duino-coin/README.md

 <!--*   [Duino-Coin Auto Updater](https://github.com/Bilaboz/duino-coin-auto-updater) by Bilaboz (DEPRECATED) -->

 This list will be actively updated.
 If you want to add software to this list, submit a PR or contact one of the developers.

-<h2 align="center">FAQ</h2><br>

-Frequently asked questions and answers are available in the [Wiki section](https://github.com/revoxhere/duino-coin/wiki/FAQ) of the duino-coin repository.

 <h3 align="center">wDUCO tutorial</h3><br>